-In this blog, we will explore the Western Digital cyberattack in detail, including the timeline of the breach, the lessons learned, and the broader implications for the cybersecurity landscape.
+In this blog, we will explore the Western Digital security breach in detail, including the timeline of the breach, the lessons learned, and the broader implications for the cybersecurity landscape.

 Businesses can strengthen their defenses against such attacks by being aware of these components and using this as a cautionary tale.